 Florida has the largest pest control market in the nation.
 So how do you choose the right pest control service for you?
 The key is to ask a lot of questions.
 Here are some tips:

-Interview three to five pest control companies.
+1. Interview three to five pest control companies.
 Where to start?
-Word-of-mouth, local referrals, internet research and online reviews, the Better Business Bureau (https://www.bbb.org/).
+You can check on whether pest control companies are licensed in Florida and whether your pest professional is certified by using the FDACS Public Database Search https://aessearch.fdacs.gov/.
+Word-of-mouth, local referrals, internet research and online reviews, the Better Business Bureau (https://www.bbb.org/) can provide supporting information.
 A list of companies that have received training at Pest Management University, a UF/IFAS Extension program, is available here: https://pestmanagementuniversity.org/alumni/.
 This is not an endorsement or referral, simply a statement that the listed companies have completed UF/IFAS training.

 Do an in-person interview.
 Many companies will offer free estimates.
 During the interview, the following observations should factor into your decision: